dctr/boilerplates/README.md

 - How build, test and run locally
 - Required environment variables
 - Should be nothing more than
-  - Run `auto/dev-environment` to run a local dockerized instance
+  - Run `auto/dev-environment bash` to run a local dockerized instance
   - Run `auto/test` to run the tests in a dockerized environment

 ## Organisational